johnnyw66/picoflipperzero/README.md

 ## compress.py

 **compress.py** is an alternative to **main.py** - this is my first attempt at compressing the Flipper Data.
 The main loop bitbang code now has more delays with shift and bitwise operations.
-This may effect the performance in audio reproduction.
+This may impact the performance in audio reproduction.
 I ignore any RAW_DATA lines which are not a multiple of 4 bytes - usually those at the end of the data.